Shangmin-Chen/Python-Repo/README.md

 Python Journey
 uploading code from my past projects...

+Projects from school:
+Tic tac toe
-Particular codes you should see: HealthScreenBotV2, Tic Tac Toe, Number guessing game, Magic 8 ball
+Magic 8 ball

+Others are personal projects

 THESE ARE PROJECTS IN MY PYCHARM ENVIRONMENT.